 - NAVETs who affiliate between 7 and 12 months (184-365 days) of release qualify for a 1-year deferment from involuntary mobilization commencing on the date they affiliate with the Navy Reserve.
 Members affiliating during this time need to affiliate via a Navy recruiter.

-Note: members may volunteer for mobilization or recall any time during the deferment period.
+Note: service members may volunteer for mobilization or recall any time during the deferment period.

 TAMP Medical Benefits

-Members who qualify for Transitional Assistance Management Program (TAMP or TA-180), receive dental care under the Tricare Active Duty Dental Program for 6 months.
-After 6 months, members may opt to receive coverage under the Tricare Dental Program for Guard and Reserve members.
+Service members who qualify for Transitional Assistance Management Program (TAMP or TA-180), receive dental care under the Tricare Active Duty Dental Program for 6 months.
+After 6 months, service members may opt to receive coverage under the Tricare Dental Program for Guard and Reserve service members.
 Eligible family members may purchase dental coverage separately.

 Note: taking the affiliation bonus incurs a 3-year SELRES obligation.
 The first 2 years run concurrent with the mobilization deferment, i.e., you can collect the bonus and not be mobilized for the first 2 years.
 However, unless you intend to fulfill this 3-year SELRES commitment, do NOT take the bonus.

-Officers serving in a critical shortage subspecialty as defined by the "FY14-15 Reserve Component Wartime Healthcare Specialties with Critical Shortages" memo of 13 September 2013 are eligible for annual specialty pay.
-Acceptance of this specialty pay incurs a 3-year drilling obligation with the Selected Reserves (SELRES).
+Service members serving in a critical shortage subspecialty as defined by the "FY14-15 Reserve Component Wartime Healthcare Specialties with Critical Shortages" memo of 13 September 2013 are eligible for annual specialty pay.
+Acceptance of this specialty pay incurs a 3-year drilling obligation with the SELRES.

 Example*: A 28-year old LT with 6 years of AD time has already accumulated 2,190 points (365 points per year of AD service) towards retirement.
 If this LT eventually promotes to CDR and earns the minimum 75 points per year (15 gratuity points, 12 annual training, 48 monthly drills) for the next 14 years, it will total 20 years of service and 3,240 points (note: 2/3rds were already earned from AD service).
 Using an estimated 3% annual pay raise will earn you approximately $4,090 per month beginning at age 60.
 Using a 2.7% annual cost of living allowance and an annual 4% compounded interest, if you live to 100, you would have earned a total of approximately $1,279,406!
 You would need to save approximately $42,965 at 4% compounded interest per year for 20 years to get the same amount.